Deucalion Docs

 A compliance report says not assessedConfirm there is completed inspection evidence in the selected scope before treating the site as compliant or non-compliant.

-A proofed PDF still looks wrongCheck the Document Templates version and rendered proof state before editing the source record.
+A proofed PDF still looks wrongCheck the Templates version and rendered proof state before editing the source record.

 A CSV export is rejected downstreamCheck identifiers, headers, and whether you exported the right workflow dataset.